(Disclaimer: This review is not an ad or sponsored and all opinions are my own. No affiliate links. )

 Even though when The Ordinary had its surprise debut last year and caused a major commotion in the industry, NIOD have always been the original game changer in my books.
 I was already very familiar with DECIEM when NIOD arrived, having used Fountain since it first launched back in 2013, as well as Hand Chemistry (now The Chemistry Brand) and then HIF when that came along, so when Brandon Truaxe finally introduced his very first official skincare line I was more than ready to get on board.

-I remember the May 2015 newsletter so well because it was the first time I stopped reading to immediately order a product and considering how quickly it sold out, I’m so glad I did.
+I remember the launch so well because it was the first time I stopped reading to immediately order a product and considering how quickly it sold out, I’m so glad I did.
 From that very first purchase to now, NIOD has been and still is one of my most loved and most used brands.
 I don’t think I have gone a day without using something from them since it launched and I don’t see that changing any time soon.

 When NIOD debuted it was exciting and very different to everything else out there, but most importantly it helped my skin in exactly the way I needed (and didn’t know I needed) and out-performed every product I had previously been using.
 I found the approach to skincare refreshing, logical and straightforward, despite the (at the time) somewhat confusing scientific “jargon” behind it all, but that sort of contradiction is quintessentially Brandon/NIOD.